 We expect the clusters produced by a clustering method to be \emph{physically reasonable}, with scientifically relevant distinctions.
 To this end, we define a test that examines quantitative differences among cloud physics parameters.
 Results are in Section~\ref{sec:physicalreasonableness}.

 \textbf{Test \ref{test11}: Cloud physics parameters.}\mylabel{test11}{1} We define reasonableness in terms of whether each cluster produced by the unsupervised clustering method is associated with distinct distributions of four selected retrieved cloud physics parameters from the MOD06 product: cloud optical thickness (COT), cloud top phase (CPH), cloud top pressure (CTP), and cloud effective radius (CER).
-We select COT and CTP because these two parameters are used for ISCCP cloud classification to evaluate compatibility between novel types of clouds and the established ISCCP cloud classes~\cite{isccp1991}.
+We select COT and CTP because these two parameters are used for ISCCP cloud classification to evaluate the compatibility between novel types of clouds and the established ISCCP cloud classes~\cite{isccp1991}.
 We select CPH and CER in order to consider differences in cloud properties that are not considered in the nine ISCCP classes.
 For instance, comparing CTP and CPH allows us to determine whether high CTP values and the CPH liquid phase appear concurrently in the same cluster, as we would expect, because high CTP represents lower altitude clouds for which cloud particles should be in the liquid phase.
-We expect our clustering system to learn complex combinations of radiances, enabling out trained autoencoders to reflect information from more physical variables than does ISCCP's classification.
+We expect our clustering system to learn complex combinations of radiances, enabling our trained autoencoders to reflect information from more physical variables than does ISCCP's classification.